galaxyproject/SARS-CoV-2/6-RecombinationSelection/README.md

 ![](dm_selection.png)

 ## History and workflow

-> TODO: add aBSREL workflow

-A Galaxy workspace (history) containing the most current analysis can be imported from [here](https://usegalaxy.org/u/aun1/h/ncov-comp).
+A Galaxy workspace (history) containing the most current analysis can be imported from [here](https://usegalaxy.org/u/aun1/h/covid-19-recsel).

-The publicly accessible [workflow](https://test.galaxyproject.org/u/anton/h/ncov-recomb) can be downloaded and installed on any Galaxy instance.
+The publicly accessible [workflow](https://usegalaxy.org/u/aun1/w/covid-19-recsel) can be downloaded and installed on any Galaxy instance.
 It contains version information for all tools used in this analysis.

 ![](rec_wf.png)